 - Nala, Simba’s childhood friend and future wife, means gift.

-- Sarabi, the queen of Pride Land, is mirage, which is very apt given how she fools Scar.
+- Sarabi, the queen of Pride Land, means mirage, which is very apt given how she fools Scar.

 - Shenzi, the sassy leader of the hyena clan who sounds like Whoopi Goldberg, means savage in Swahili.

-After they had exhausted Swahili, the script writers scoured other African languages.
-Mufasa translates as king in Manazoto.
+After they had exhausted Swahili, the scriptwriters scoured other African languages.
+Mufasa translates to king in so-called Manazoto.

-Pumbaa doesn’t mean warthog.
-It actually has a very complex meaning: “to be absentminded, careless, foolish, ignorant, lazy, stupid and negligent.”
+Pumbaa actually has a very complex meaning: “to be absentminded, careless, foolish, ignorant, lazy, stupid and negligent.”
 That is a lot of adjectives for just one word and character!

 Warthogs regularly come into contact with villages and people.
-They usually cause havoc, scampering through a garden or village and making a mess of everything.
+When this happens, they usually cause havoc, scampering through a garden or village and making a mess of everything.

 Shout or chase a warthog and it makes even more of a mess.
-These animals leave their dirty hoof-prints all over and then run off.
+These animals leave their dirty hoof-prints all over and then run off into the distance.
 They are foolish, ignorant, negligent and stupid.
-In one word – pumbaa!
+In one word – Pumbaa!

-This is the only one of the pig species that has adapted to surviving in the wilderness.
-They have an omnivorous diet and change their eating habits dependent on the season.
+Warthogs are the only one of the pig species that have adapted to surviving in the wilderness.
+They have an omnivorous diet and change their eating habits depending on the season.

 Their food includes insects, bark, grass, roots, bulbs, carrion, berries, fruits, and eggs.
 Sometimes they visit villages and steal eggs, using their impressive tusks to scare away chickens.